atombrenner/photo-timeline/README.md

 All photos are stored in a single root folder ("Photos").
 They are grouped by year and month into subfolders.
 A normal file manager should be sufficient for browsing photos.
-The filename of each photo is derived from it's timestamp (DateTimeOriginal). and it must be unique in the whole file structure, not only in one subfolder.
+The filename of each photo is derived from its timestamp (DateTimeOriginal). and it must be unique in the whole file structure, not only in one subfolder.
 Sorting by filename should have the same effect as sorting by timestamp.
 It is not uncommon to have multiple photos with the same timestamp, e.g.